aspose-barcode-cloud/aspose-barcode-cloud-android/README.md

 ### Postal barcode symbologies:
 Postnet, Planet, USPS OneCode, Australia Post, Deutsche Post Identcode, Deutsche Post Leticode, RM4SCC, SingaporePost, AustralianPosteParcel, SwissPostParcel, UpcaGs1DatabarCoupon.

-## Enhancements in Version 20.12
+## New Features & Enhancements Version 20.12

-- Ability to specify word wraps (line breaks) within text.
-- Set flag of 2D composite component with DataBar barcode.
-- Support to set the option to allow only GS1 encoding standard for Databar barcode type.
-- Various enhanced paramters for the QR structured append mode.
+- Added the Structured Append support to the QR encoder.
+-Added the Kanji encoding to the QR encoder.

-## Enhancements in Version 20.11
+## New Features & Enhancements in Version 20.11
 - Updated and fixed the UI components.
 - Added additional fields to the Databar section.
 - Added the Datamatrix support for Macro 5 and 6.

-## Enhancements in Version 20.10
+## New Features & Enhancements in Version 20.10
 - Investigated the addition of NoWrap mode to BarcodeGenerator text fields.
 - Add the encodation scheme selector to the DataMatrix codetext.